Asian Fried Eggs (in a Wok)

 5 from 1 vote

-A wok-fried egg is a Thai cooking favorite and is the perfect thing to serve on top of a plate of fried rice.
+A wok-fried egg is an Asian favorite and is the perfect thing to serve on top of a plate of fried rice.
 This recipe yields a fried egg with crispy edges, fully cooked whites, and a runny yolk.

 Servings: 1